 Retake the MCAT.

-If your MCAT score is significantly below our average, which is 32 on the old MCAT and 500 on the new MCAT, consider retaking the MCAT to improve your score.
-An MCAT score below 25 is not typically considered to be competitive.
-Before retaking the exam, make sure you have the time to devote to deeper studying of the material (a recommended timeframe is at least four to six months).
+If your MCAT score is significantly below 500 for in-state, or 514 for out-of-state, consider retaking the MCAT to improve your score.
+Before retaking the exam, make sure you have the time to devote to deeper studying of the material (a recommended time frame is at least four to six months).
 The amount of studying needed varies considerably from applicant to applicant.
 Use practice exams at the AAMC website to help gauge your progress.
 You may also consider taking a formalized review course.

 Get involved in service.